 Can I Still Use Messenger Without Facebook?

-You might be worried that, by deactivating Facebook, you won’t be able to use the separate (but nonetheless connected) Messenger app.
-After all, they’re both owned by the same company and mine the same list of contacts.
-It seems Messenger cannot exist without its parent.
-That certainly used to be the case.
+You might be worried that by deactivating Facebook, you won’t be able to use the separate (but nonetheless connected) Messenger app.
+After all, they’re both owned by the same company and mine the same contact list.
+It seems like Messenger cannot exist without its parent, and that used to be the case.